bghannad/julia/doc/src/manual/code-loading.md

 )
 ```

-Note that for efficiency reasons, `roots` maps are not actually materialized as dictionaries in Julia but are instead implicitly queried through various internal APIs.
-Given the above `roots` map, when loading the code for `App` itself, `import Priv` causes Julia to look up `roots[:Priv]`, which yields `ba13f791-ae1d-465a-978b-69c3ad90f72b` indicating that this is the UUID of the `Priv` package to load in that context.
+Note that for efficiency reasons, `roots` maps are not materialized as dictionaries, but are instead queried through internal APIs.
+Given this `roots` map, in the code for `App` itself, `import Priv` causes Julia to look up `roots[:Priv]`, which yields `ba13f791-ae1d-465a-978b-69c3ad90f72b`, the UUID of the `Priv` package that is to be loaded in that context.

-**The depedency graph** of a project environment is determined by the contents of the manifest file, if present (if there is no manifest file then `graph` is empty).
-The manifest file contains a stanza for each concrete direct or indirect dependency of a project, giving the UUID and exact version hash of each dependency and optionally an explicit path.
+**The depedency graph** of a project environment is determined by the contents of the manifest file, if present (if there is no manifest file, `graph` is empty).
+A manifest file contains a stanza for each concrete direct or indirect dependency of a project, giving the UUID and exact version information for each dependency and optionally an explicit path to it.
 Take the following manifest file for our `App` example:

 ```toml
 [[Priv]] # the private one